arsam31/SAAC02-Notes/README.md

 - To configure the Egress-only gateway, you must add default IPv6 route `::/0` added to RT with `eigw-id` as target.

+- In simple terms let's say:-
+- instance A is accessing netflix . this is outbound.
+- netflix sending that data back which the instance A requested. this is response
+- netflix initiating a connection to instance A. this is inbound
+- SO an egress only internet gateway allows only OUTBOUND and response. it doesn't allow INBOUND

 ### VPC Endpoints (Gateway)

 Allow a private only resource inside a VPC or any resource inside a private